The Law of the North: Plot

-As described in a film magazine, Alain de Montcalm (Ray), known as the "Eaglet", lives with his father, the Commandante Michel de Montcalm (French), and his sister Virginie (Hope).
-Caesar Le Noir (McKim), a scoundrel who courts Virginie, is second in command at the trading post.
+As described in a film magazine, Alain de Montcalm, known as the "Eaglet", lives with his father, the Commandante Michel de Montcalm, and his sister Virginie.
+Caesar Le Noir, a scoundrel who courts Virginie, is second in command at the trading post.
 Le Noir is accused by an Indian of having wronged his daughter.
 Le Noir intimates that Alain is the guilty one and the Commandante soundly thrashes him.
 That night he persuades Virginie to run away with him.
 While returning for Virginie's rosary beads, Le Noir is discovered and amidst the struggle kills the Commandante.
 Alain returns from visiting a nearby trading post and trails Le Noir to a deserted fort, where he brings him to bay.
 Le Noir sends word to Alain that he will kill Virginie if Alain does not cease firing.
 Virginie is wounded and Le Noir escapes.
-Alain follows and comes upon Le Noir's daughter Therese (May) almost dead in the snow.
+Alain follows and comes upon Le Noir's daughter Therese almost dead in the snow.
 He takes her to his cabin and is overjoyed to find that Virginie has reached home before him and is recuperating.
 Le Noir is later killed in an accident and eaten by wolves, and Therese forgives Alain.